Arotte/Arotte/README.md

 🔬 As an AI researcher, I am enthusiastic about making LLM-based dialogue agents more human-like.
 To do so, I employ interpretability techniques and phenomena from psycholinguistics to uncover what makes language models tick in dialogue settings, then use these findings to propose potential vectors of improvement.

-⚙️ As a research engineer in Cambridge, I craft and train custom LLMs and LLM-based tools for the legal industry.
+⚙️ As a research engineer in Cambridge, I craft and train custom LLMs for the legal industry.
+I am working on breathing life into an LLM-powered chatbot and "copilot" for lawyers that aims to provide a helping hand at every stage of a contract negotiation pipeline.